-The Intersectionality and Critical Diversity Literacy (ICDL) Lecture / Workshop Series – an AMC Measure by the Gender and Diversity Office.
+The Intersectionality and Critical Diversity Literacy (ICDL) Lecture / Workshop Series

 As envisaged in its concept, the Africa Multiple Cluster of Excellence has established a Gender and Diversity Office (GDO).
 For the upcoming semesters, the GDO has launched a lecture and workshop series on “Intersectionality and Critical Diversity Literacy”.